e-kwsm/nwchem-wiki/Developer.md

 in one place, including the range separation of the exchange integrals and dispersion corrections.

-The derivatives of the density functionals can be optained in two different ways:
+The derivatives of the density functionals can be obtained in two different ways:

   - by automatic differentiation